Jarita Holbrook

-Jarita Charmian Holbrook is an American astronomer and associate professor of physics at the University of the Western Cape (UWC) where they are principal investigator of the Astronomy & Society group.
-Holbrook's work examines the relationship between humans and the night sky, and they have produced scientific publications on cultural astronomy, starburst galaxies, and star formation regions.
+Jarita Charmian Holbrook is an American astronomer and associate professor of physics at the University of the Western Cape (UWC) where she is principal investigator of the Astronomy & Society group.
+Holbrook's work examines the relationship between humans and the night sky, and she has produced scientific publications on cultural astronomy, starburst galaxies, and star formation regions.

 Early life and education

 Jarita Holbrook was born in 1965 in Honolulu, Hawaii and grew up in San Bernardino and Los Angeles, California.
-Holbrook comes from a family of academics: their grandparents, James and Mary Holbrook, were both professors at Alcorn State University, their aunt, Edna Holbrook, is an assistant professor in the Mathematics department at Jackson State University and both of their parents obtained science degrees.
+Holbrook comes from a family of academics: her grandparents, James and Mary Holbrook, were both professors at Alcorn State University, her aunt, Edna Holbrook, is an assistant professor in the Mathematics department at Jackson State University and both of her parents obtained science degrees.

 Holbrook studied physics at California Institute of Technology (Caltech) and earned a B.S. in 1987.
-After completing their undergraduate studies, Holbrook (RPCV) did their Peace Corps service as a science teacher in Fiji at the Ratu Navula Secondary School.
-They then continued their physics education at San Diego State University leading to an M.S. in Astronomy in 1992.
-After completing their M.S., they worked at the NASA Goddard Space Flight Center.
-Holbrook received their PhD in Astronomy and Astrophysics from the University of California, Santa Cruz in 1997 where they investigated star formation efficiency in the infrared focusing on Orion BN-kl and GL 2136.
+After completing her undergraduate studies, Holbrook (RPCV) did their Peace Corps service as a science teacher in Fiji at the Ratu Navula Secondary School.
+She then continued her physics education at San Diego State University leading to an M.S. in Astronomy in 1992.
+After completing her M.S., she worked at the NASA Goddard Space Flight Center.
+Holbrook received her PhD in Astronomy and Astrophysics from the University of California, Santa Cruz in 1997 where she investigated star formation efficiency in the infrared focusing on Orion BN-kl and GL 2136.

 Career

-Post-PhD, Holbrook shifted focus to the interdisciplinary field of cultural astronomy and they began laying the foundation for encouraging research on African Indigenous Astronomy.
+Post-PhD, Holbrook shifted focus to the interdisciplinary field of cultural astronomy and she began laying the foundation for encouraging research on African Indigenous Astronomy.
 During this time, Holbrook worked at UCLA's Center for the Cultural Studies of Science, Technology, and Medicine as an NSF Minority Postdoctoral Fellow with Sharon Traweek.
-They also did postdoctoral work at the Max Planck Institute for the History of Science.
+She also did postdoctoral work at the Max Planck Institute for the History of Science.

-After completing their postdoctoral work, Holbrook took a position at the University of Arizona in the Bureau of Applied Research in Anthropology.
-Their work examined indigenous African astronomy and how celestial navigation continues to be practiced regardless of electronic navigational aids such as the Global Positioning System (GPS).
-In addition, they studied navigation by the stars among ocean-going communities in Fiji, Tunisia, and the USA; organized the first African Cultural Astronomy conference in Ghana (2006); and began research on diversity issues among astrophysicists.
-This work led to their attaining academic positions in applied Anthropology (UA) and Gender studies (UCLA).
+After completing her postdoctoral work, Holbrook took a position at the University of Arizona in the Bureau of Applied Research in Anthropology.
+Her work examined indigenous African astronomy and how celestial navigation continues to be practiced regardless of electronic navigational aids such as the Global Positioning System (GPS).
+In addition, she studied navigation by the stars among ocean-going communities in Fiji, Tunisia, and the USA; organized the first African Cultural Astronomy conference in Ghana (2006); and began research on diversity issues among astrophysicists.
+This work led to her attaining academic positions in applied Anthropology (UA) and Gender studies (UCLA).

 While at UCLA, Holbrook continued studying diversity issues among astrophysicists in collaboration with cultural anthropologist Sharon Traweek.
-They also began the AIP-AAS Oral History Project recording the lives of scientists and others connected to astronomy & astrophysics, and completed a study of the South African National Astrophysics and Space Sciences Programme (NASSP).
+She also began the AIP-AAS Oral History Project recording the lives of scientists and others connected to astronomy & astrophysics, and completed a study of the South African National Astrophysics and Space Sciences Programme (NASSP).